Vman45/omxplayercamview.serviceWith-motioneye-raspbian-lite/README.md

-	  a) Go ahead and change your password for the pi account.
-Safer to do this since you should enable openssh server to manage remotely.
+	  a) Go ahead and change your shell password password for the pi account.
+Safer to do this since you should enable openssh server to manage remotely, if you plan on using omxplayercamview.service..

-        ````"passwd pi"````
+        ````
+	passwd pi
+        ````

 	*enter your new pw twice

 	b) Enable/start ssh server